Mushymato/HaveMoreKids/docs/author-guide.md

 A unique child is not required to use this trigger, though of course the `kidId` argument does nothing in that case.

 ### mushymato.HaveMoreKids_SetChildAge \<KidId|childIndex\> \<Age\>

 This trigger action alters the age of a child, however, the effects only happens on day started.
 If the action is called in the middle of a day, you must sleep before changes take place.
 Thus, it's recommended to use this action with trigger `DayEnding`.

-- `KidId|childIndex`: This argument is either a unique child id, or a index for child in order of birth in the format of `#N`, e.g. `#0` for the first born child.
+- `KidId|childIndex`: This argument is either a unique kid id, or a index for child in order of birth in the format of `#N`, e.g. `#0` for the first born child.
 - `age`: A number corresponding to the age stages
   - 0: Newborn (sleeping baby)
   - 1: Baby (sitting baby)